dart-lang/site-www/src/tools/dart-compile.md

 ---
 title: dart compile
-description: Command-line tool for AOT-compiling Dart source code.
+description: Command-line tool for compiling Dart source code.
 ---

-Use the `dart compile` command to AOT (ahead-of-time) compile a Dart program to a [target platform](/platforms).
+Use the `dart compile` command to compile a Dart program to a [target platform](/platforms).
 The output — which you specify using a subcommand — can either include a Dart runtime or be a _snapshot_.